NatachaKey/stripe-payments/README.md

-# Integration of Stripe Payments to React App.
+# Integration of Stripe Payments to React App + Node.js.